-I give my consent for school staff to administer/assist my child with their own reliever inhaler as required.
-Their inhaler is clearly labelled and in date.
+I give my consent for school staff to a required.
+Their inhaler is clearly labell dminister/assist my child with their own reliever inhaler as ed and in date.

-Signed .Date
+Date

 Print Name .Relationship to child

-•

 Consent Form

 Use of Emergency Salbutamol Inhaler